hs280/NaiveEntropicMeasures/Readme.md

 - [Contact](#contact)

 ## Installation
-The code is designed to be run in a Python environment.
+The base code is designed to be run in a Python environment.
 It has been tested on Python 3.8 and above.
 The code is compatible with both Windows and Linux operating systems.
 The code requires several Python packages, including NumPy, SciPy, Matplotlib, Seaborn, and scikit-learn.
 These packages can be installed using pip or conda.
 Requirements for python installation are listed in the requirements.txt file.
 To install the environment with anaconda use the following commands:

 ```bash
 conda create -n <env_name> python=3.8